dheimy00/modules-infra-ecs-fargate-aws/README.md

 - Health check matcher specifies valid HTTP response codes
 - Container health check command should return a non-zero exit code on failure
 - Health check grace period (startPeriod) allows containers time to initialize
+- Container-level health checks:
+  - Configured using `health_check_command`
+  - Default command uses curl to check the health endpoint
+  - Custom commands can be specified as a list of strings
+  - Example: `["CMD-SHELL", "curl -f http://localhost:8080/health || exit 1"]`
+  - Must return exit code 0 for success, non-zero for failure
+  - Retries and start period can be configured
+- ALB target group health checks:
+  - Configured using `health_check_protocol`, `health_check_path`, etc.
+  - Used to determine if the container is healthy for traffic routing
+  - Independent of container-level health checks

 ### Secrets
 - Task execution role needs permissions to access secrets